ifm/libo3d3xx/doc/cross_compiling.md

 Once you have built the code as discussed above, the only thing that is left is to copy the binaries to the target and install them.
-Assuming your target is Debian or Ubuntu, you built the deb as shown above, and your target is running an SSH daemon, you can simply:
+Assuming your target is Debian or Ubuntu, you built the debs as shown above, and your target is running an SSH daemon, from each of the respective modules `build` directories, you can
+simply:

     $ make deploy

-The deployment parameters can be customized as described [here](custom_builds.md) and for the sake of brevity will not be repeated.
+The deployment parameters can be customized by editing the top-level `CMakeLists.txt` for each respective module.
+The pertinent directives to edit
+are:

+    set(TARGET_IP "192.168.0.68")
+    set(TARGET_USER "lovepark")
+    set(TARGET_DIR "/home/lovepark/debs/")

 Assuming you accepted all of the defaults (which you likely will NOT want to do), you can now:

     $ ssh lovepark@192.168.0.68

-Now assuming you are on the remote machine:
+Now assuming you are on the remote machine (using the camera module as an example):

     $ cd debs
-    $ sudo dpkg -i libo3d3xx_0.2.0_armhf.deb
+    $ sudo dpkg -i libo3d3xx-camera_0.4.0_armhf.deb

 **NOTE:** The version string in the deb file may be different based upon the version of libo3d3xx that you are building.

 Now the code is installed on the remote target.
-At this point, it is highly advised that you copy the following snippet to your _login script_ (e.g., `~/.bashrc`):

-    if [ -f /opt/libo3d3xx/etc/setup.bash ]; then
-        source /opt/libo3d3xx/etc/setup.bash
-    fi

-With that in place, you should log out then log back in via SSH.
-Now, assuming you are back on to the target machine and you want to run the unit tests, you can do the following:
+If you want to run the unit tests, you can do the following:

-    $ cd /opt/libo3d3xx/test/
+    $ cd /usr/test/
     $ . env.sh
+    $ ./o3d3xx-camera-tests
+    $ ./o3d3xx-framegrabber-tests
-    $ ./o3d3xx-tests
+    $ ./o3d3xx-image-tests

 Assuming all of the tests passed, you are ready to use `libo3d3xx` on your embedded system.